HandsOnDataViz/book/docs/HandsOnDataViz.md

     the code for this template.
 Make sure you are logged in, and press *Use this template button* to create a copy of this repository in your own GitHub account.
-2. Put your point data data inside `data.csv`.
+2. Put your point data inside `data.csv`.
 The only relevant columns that will be read by the template are *Latitude*, *Longitude*, and *Title*.
 The first two determine the location of the marker, and the last one is displayed in a popup.
 The order of columns does not matter.
 There can be other columns in the dataset, but they will be ignored.

 Your data can look like the following: